-Radical Cystectomy : In cases of localized muscle invasive bladder cancer , bladder is remove surgically which can be done by Open/ Laparoscopic / Robotic technique.
-Either a Neobladder is made from a part of the small intestine which may require post operative CIC , Bladder wash and very good patient compliance or a urinary diversion in the form of ileal conduit is made in which a loop of small bowel connected with the ureter is brought out through the abdominal wall and the urine is collected in a external bag.
-It is usually easier to manage but patient have to carry a life long bag on his abdomen.
+Radical Cystectomy : In cases of localized muscle-invasive bladder cancer, the bladder is removed surgically which can be done by Open/ Laparoscopic / Robotic technique.
+Either a Neobladder is made from a part of the small intestine which may require postoperative CIC, Bladder wash and very good patient compliance or a urinary diversion in the form of ileal conduit is made in which a loop of small bowel connected with the ureter is brought out through the abdominal wall and the urine is collected in an external bag.
+It is usually easier to manage but the patient has to carry a life long bag on his abdomen.

 Chemotherapy: Use of Chemo Drugs to treat Cancer is known as Chemotherapy, Chemotherapy for Bladder Cancer can be done in two different ways i.e Intravesical Chemotherapy and Systemic Chemotherapy

 - Intravesical Chemotherapy: Insertion of Chemo Drug into the Bladder with the use of Catheter and used in starting stages of Bladder Cancer to kill the active growing cancer cells.
 Can also be injected into the vein in advanced stages of Bladder Cancer.

 - Systemic Chemotherapy: Chemo Drugs prescribed in the form of medicines or injected into a vein (IV) or muscle (IM), chemo drugs travel throughout the body in blood stream this is known as Systemic Chemotherapy.
 This kind of Chemotherapy affects the cancer cells to the great extent from the mains tumor.